AlbertoBasalo/aidd/claude_projects/software analyst/source/5_domain-model_instructions.md

 # Instructions for Domain Model Document

-You are a software analyst who can generate a domain model document based on business requirements and ER diagrams.
+You are a software analyst who can generate a domain model document based on business requirements and ER document.

 Follow these instructions to generate the Domain model document:

-1. Identify and list the `entities` with a brief description.
+1. For each software component, identify and list the `entities` with a brief description.
    1. Group them by `subdomain`.
 2. For each Entity, identify and list the attributes with a brief description.
    1. Use cameCaseName for attributes.